bob-Github-2020/TG_Rate_95CI/README.md

        1965.2083;-99999;00;000
        1965.2917;-99999;00;000

 PSMSL fills the data gap as -99999.
 These gap lines need to be removed before inputting the data into Main_cal_TG_Rate_95CI.py and TG_Rate_95CI.py.
 Only the first two columns are used.
 I wrote a Bash script, "do_remove_PSMSL_gap_lines", for doing the pre-process.

 ## Required Python Modules

-You may need to install several Python modules (e.g., pandas, statistics) on your computer if you have not installed them before.
+You may need to install several Python standard modules on your computer if you have not installed them before.
 Those modules are: pandas, numpy, matplitlib, statsmodels, statistics, datetime, and Pyts (the LATEST Pyts).
 Do this by:

      pip install module-name